Open to work

 Let's connect

-I'm always open to a good conversation — whether it's about a role, a project, or something completely different.
+I'm always open to a good conversation — whether it's about a role, a project, how insanely f#$%ed our economy is, or the future of human creativity and our purpose on this planet.
 Reach out via any of the channels below.

 🟢 Currently open to senior content design and strategy roles — full-time or freelance, globally.